-The Held-Suarez test evaluates the dynamical core in a climate mode.
+The Held-Suarez test evaluates the dry dynamical core without any topography in a climate mode.
 1200-day integrations are required that allow the assessment of climate statistics like the zonal-mean time-mean general ciculation and the Eddy fluxes.
-The basic idea behind the test method is to replace the complex physics package with simplified physics.
-This simplified physics (or more precisely idealized forcing) consists of a temperature relaxation function and Rayleigh friction for the wind in lower levels.
-Using this forcing a dynamical core can be tested on its own or can be compared with other dynamical cores because the dynamically induced circulation is no longer influenced by interactions with the physical parameterizations.
+The basic idea behind the test method is to replace the complex physics package with simple forcing functions.
+These idealized forcings consist of a Newtonian temperature relaxation towards a prescribed thermal equilibrium temperature and Rayleigh friction for the wind at lower levels.
+Using these forcings a dynamical core can be tested on its own or can be compared with other dynamical cores because the dynamically induced circulation is no longer influenced by interactions with the physical parameterizations.

 A variation of the Held-Suarez test has been developed by D. L. Williamson, J. G. Olson and B.A.
 Boville, NCAR, Boulder, USA, in 1998 and is here referenced as the Held-Suarez-Williamson test.
 Williamson et al. (1998) modified the Held-Suarez temperature forcing function in the upper atmosphere (above 100hPa) to test the model behavior in the stratosphere and mesosphere.
 This change becomes important when using vertical high resolution models since the Held-Suarez forcing provides an isothermal, stable temperature profile in the upper atmosphere which keeps the stratosphere and mesosphere passive.

 The Held-Suarez-Williamson test method has been published in: